xthursdayx/uniform-dark-theme-sn/README.md

 git tag -a [tag name] -m "[comment]" git push origin [tag name]
 ```
-Update the **download_url** address in the Standard Notes note:<br>
+Update the **download_url** address in the Standard Notes note: \
-(again, the note into which you pasted contents from my-extension.json)<br>
+(again, the note into which you pasted contents from my-extension.json) \
 `"download_url": "[GitHub repository URL]/archive/[tag name].zip"`

 Go to Actions, and select Update Private Post.

-Standard Notes Web does not utilize the download_url, only Desktop utilizes it.
+Standard Notes Web does not utilize the download_url, only the Desktop client utilizes it.

 ### Standard Notes Web

-Create another remote empty public GitHub repository, but name it:<br>
+Create another remote empty public GitHub repository, but name it: \
 `[username].github.io`

 Simply upload **stylesheet.css**.
 No need to clone the repository.

-Update the **url** address in the Standard Notes note:<br>
+Update the **url** address in the Standard Notes note: \
 `"url": "https://[username].github.io/stylesheet.css"`

 Update Private Post, again.